IamVigneshC/GCP-Architecting-with-Google-Kubernetes-Engine/Configure Pod Autoscaling and NodePools/README.md

 To view the configuration of HorizontalPodAutoscaler in YAML form, execute the following command:

-kubectl get horizontalpodautoscaler web -o yaml
+`kubectl get horizontalpodautoscaler web -o yaml`

 The output should look like the example.

-Output (do not copy)
+Output

 apiVersion: autoscaling/v1
 kind: HorizontalPodAutoscaler